RyanFrantz/ryanfrantz.github.io/_posts/2019-03-27-control-is-an-illusion.md

 In other words, knowing the outcome gives us confidence we know how to resolve the issue.
 It limits what we may learn because it presupposes all the conditions and actions that lead up to an event occurring.
 Things are neat and orderly, naturally.
-By constrast, when we recognize that many contributing factors are necessary for an event to occur, we see those factors as partially flowing linearaly (often in parallel) and partially converging, intersecting, and diverging at different points along a time line.
+By contrast, when we recognize that many contributing factors are necessary for an event to occur, we see those factors as partially flowing linearly (often in parallel) and partially converging, intersecting, and diverging at different points along a time line.

 Hindsight, as an agent of control, reinforces the belief that we can know our